• Skip to primary navigation

 • Add shrimp paste, tomatoes, and water if you want some sauce.
 Stir and cook on low to medium heat until the meat is tender.

-• When it is almost done, add the Thai red chili and jalapeno pepper.
+• When the meat is tender, add the Thai red chili, jalapeno pepper, and brown sugar.
 Taste and adjust the seasonings accordingly.
+If it is too salty, add more sugar to balance the saltiness.
 Cook for about 2-3 minutes.
 Serve with warm white rice.

 Notes